Menu

 Non-Alcoholic Options

 Pair your Poached Halibut with flavored seltzers or infused waters that have citrus notes to mimic the acidity found in white wine.
+Alternatively, a fresh fruit juice such as grapefruit or orange juice can also complement the fish’s flavor profile.

 Expert Tips and Techniques for Poaching Halibut